 FAQs Kawasaki Ninja 500

-The Kawasaki Ninja series’ 500cc variant can reach a top speed of around 190 km/h, making it one of the quicker bikes in its segment.
+The Ninja series 500cc variant can hit a top speed of around 190 km/h, which puts it among the quicker bikes in its class.

 How many colors is the Ninja 500 available in?